 Utility bills will show where and in what ways a company is using energy.
 In order to have an accurate analysis, it’s important to obtain utility history data from 12 months prior (at a minimum) and focus on data from facilities within your organization that use the most energy.

 Once you have sufficient data, you can use software (such as software provided by Energy Star) that will generate a visual model and analysis of the data, giving you a compelling edge to your presentation.

 Step 2: Use the data to compare high- and low-efficiency facilities

-Categorize them into similarly performing groups and figure out the commonalities (including location, size, building age, revenue etc.) among them.
+Categorize them into similarly performing groups and figure out the commonalities among them (including location, size, building age, revenue, etc.).
 This will highlight problem areas and demonstrate a concrete need for increased efficiency.

 Step 3: Determine points of “peak demand”

 It’s critical to evaluate “peak demand” (highest energy usage point in a range) and how it varies across departments within the same category.

 You can use this knowledge to inform decision makers about these spikes in usage, along with any strategies you have to even out the peaks in energy demand by increasing energy efficiency.

 Step 4: Use interval meter measurements to hone in on performance data

 Interval meter data is when meter readings are taken at specific intervals throughout the day or week over a period of time.
 If this cannot be accomplished, sustainability managers can conduct building audits of facilities that are high or low performers.